mehmetyusufoglu/alpaka3/example/tensor/collectiveDemo/README.md

     - Set environment tuning knobs (e.g., `NCCL_P2P_DISABLE=0`, `NCCL_SOCKET_IFNAME`) only if your fabric requires them.

 4. **Scale beyond a single rank**
-    - Provide an external bootstrap mechanism (MPI, TCP, etc.) to exchange NCCL unique IDs across processes before calling `configureCollectives`.
-    - Launch one process per GPU, populate `GroupConfig.deviceIds`, `worldRank`, and `worldSize` for each rank, and rerun the demo to exercise multi-GPU communicators.
+    - Build with MPI available on your system.
+CMake picks up `MPI::MPI_CXX`/`MPI::MPI_C` automatically and enables NCCL bootstrap support.
+    - Launch the demo with one process per GPU (e.g., `srun -N2 -n4 bash -lc 'mpirun -n 4 ./tensorCollectiveDemo'`).
+Rank 0 generates a NCCL unique ID and broadcasts it with MPI.
+    - Ensure each rank exposes exactly one CUDA device (set `CUDA_VISIBLE_DEVICES` or rely on Slurm binding) so the demo maps MPI ranks to GPUs.
+    - Verify the output prints one line per rank with the reduced values.
+The vector entries should equal the sum of all ranks when NCCL is active.